This post was updated in July 2025

 To add SoundCloud-hosted audio to a post, simply paste the URL of the SoundCloud track into a new line in the post.
 A preview image will appear inside your post for your readers to click.

-How to add Substack-hosted audio to a post
+How to add Substack-hosted audio to an ordinary post

-To add Substack-hosted audio, click on the audio icon from your post editor and choose ‘Audio embed’.
+To add Substack-hosted audio to a normal text-based post, click on the audio icon in the post formatting toolbar and choose ‘Audio embed’.

 Post editor window (draft post) > Audio icon [on formatting toolbar] > Audio embed